 Polymorphic comes from Greek where poly means many and morph means forms.
 Related to content it basically means that the content can have many forms.
 In the context of content modeling and Crystallize this allows you to define multiple editorial choices for specific content.

-Any component available in Crystallize can be added as one of multiple choices in the structural choice component.
+Any component available in Crystallize can be added as one of the multiple choices in the structural choice component.
 The screenshot below shows how you can model a polymorphic hero component for a product.
-Typically the main media asset representing the product.
+Typically the main media asset represents the product.

 When selling products that have different properties you want to be able to keep the semantic descriptions of similar attributes.
 E.g. a TV and a refrigerator could be modeled as the same product but with different properties.